AndreasZachariae/semantic_hierarchical_graph/README.md

 - [ ] Adjust planning in graph for multiple possible paths.
 Plan all paths and compare lenghts for shortest
 - [ ] Make sure correct hierarchy distances are in the graph edges
 - [x] Do not generate multiple rectangles.
 Only keep largest merged one and connect bridge points with A*
+- [ ] Add shortest distance between each nodes on 1+ level as distance on edge
+- [ ] Special case for start and goal point (networkx all_simple_paths, all_shortest_paths)
+- [ ] Special case if two rooms are connected with two different doors.
+Find cases plan all paths and decided after with shortest distance

 Every bridge point has to be connected